Logiqx/gps-wizard/docs/formats/gpx.md

 ## GPX - GPS Exchange Format

+There is a lot of abuse / misuse of the GPX format which I have attempted to clarify / explain in a separate [document](../gpx/README.md).

 The following trackpoint elements and attributes are supported:

 | GPX Name                | Description        | Name |  Type   | Units |     Resolution      |